javier-jaime/SynthAI/README.md

-# A Second Brain PKMS (Personal Knowledge Management System)
+# A Second Brain for Personal Knowledge Management

 To avoid the Negative Reactive Loop to Information Overload.